More than anywhere I’ve ever been, Portland is a city where the food, the people and the atmosphere shine brightest.

 There’s also a sweet illustration of Bart Simpson on the pavement just outside of Lincoln High School, Matt Groening’s alma mater.
 Here’s a link to it in Google Street View.
 (It’s easier to spot than normal at this link because someone had coloured it in with chalk in 2016!) or, if you use what3words, the approximate location is beams.cycles.agrees.

 4. Enjoy heavenly doughnuts at Blue Star

 It’s fitting that the home of The Simpsons is also home to the best doughnuts I’ve ever tasted.
-Blue Star Donuts made such an impression that this it’s far and away my top Portland recommendation.
+Blue Star Donuts made such an impression that this is far and away my top Portland recommendation.

 There’s lots to love about their stores, including the design aesthetic and how friendly the servers we had were, but ultimately it has to come down to the doughnuts themselves.
 And they.
 Were.
 Amazing.
 Over the course of two visits we tried six flavours between us(!), which I think speaks volumes about our immediate and undying love for the little balls of fried dough.